mintforpeople/robobo-coppelia-simulator/README.md

 Finally, download this repository and:

-* Copy all the files in the *lib* folder into your *robobo.py-master* folder
+* Copy all the files of the *lib* folder into your *robobo.py-master* or *robobo.py* folder
 * Copy the _models_ and _worlds_ folders to your computer, so you can open them from CoppeliaSim.
-* Copy the files in the _scripts_ folder to your computer so you can try the included examples
+* Copy the example.py file in your computer so you can try it.

 ## Basic usage